What is open burning?

 Provides training, regulations, policies, publications, a modeling tool and other links to guide people looking for information on smoke management.

 Flint Hills Smoke Management Plan is an attempt to balance the need for prescribed fire in the Flint Hills with the need for clean air in downwind communities

 The plan takes a voluntary approach toward improving air quality during the burn season

 - Application for approval of an open burn operation

-- Form for disposing (burying) demolition waste generated on-site as an alternative to burning [PDF]
+- Guidance and forms for disposal of solid waste on-site or as an alternative to burning